Print

 • 4 tablespoons soy sauce

-• 2 tablespoons lime juice (or use lemon)
+• 2 tablespoons fresh lime juice (or lemon juice)

 • 1 tablespoon honey